tttapa/py-build-cmake/examples/minimal/README.md

 The software license for your package.
 Is included in the Python package.

 `CMakeLists.txt`
-The CMake script for developer builds (used by e.g. your IDE while you're developing your package).

-`src`
-The folder containing all C, C++ and Fortran code, built using CMake.

-`src/CMakeLists.txt`
 The main CMake script for the C, C++ and Fortran code.
 It defines how the Python extension module will be built and installed.
-This is the entry point used by py-build-cmake (as defined in pyproject.toml).
+This is the entry point to your project that's used by py-build-cmake (as defined in pyproject.toml).

+`src`
+The folder containing all C, C++ and Fortran code that will be built using CMake.

 `src/add_module.c`
-The source file to be compiled.
-In practice, this can be much more involved, e.g. multiple directories, separate libraries, etc.
+The source file for the Python extension module to be compiled.
+In practice, you may have multiple directories with source code, separate libraries, etc.

 `src/_add_module.pyi`
 Python stub file ([PEP 561](https://peps.python.org/pep-0561/)).
 Defines the types and signatures of the functions and classes in your C extension module.
 It is used by IDEs and other tools for type checking and autocompletion.
-This handwritten file is provided as a simple example, in a real project, consider using a tool to generate stubs automatically, as demonstrated in the [pybind11-project](../pybind11-project) and [nanobind-project](../nanobind-project) examples.
+This handwritten file is provided as a simple example: in a real project, consider using a tool to generate stubs automatically, as demonstrated in the [pybind11-project](../pybind11-project) and [nanobind-project](../nanobind-project) examples.